 Headaches are a common health problem in both children and adults.
 There are many causes for headaches in children.
 A headache is called a primary headache when there is no other health problem causing the headache.
-The most common types of primary headache include tension-type headache, migraine with or without aura, tension-type headache and chronic daily headache.
+The most common types of primary headache include tension-type headache, migraine with or without aura and chronic daily headache.

 A headache is called a secondary headache when there is another health problem causing the headache to occur, such as a sinus infection or injury to the brain.

-About 10 percent of school-age children and about 15-27 percent of teenagers have recurrent primary headaches.
+About 10 percent of school-age children and about 15 percent to 27 percent of teenagers have recurrent primary headaches.
 Headaches can limit a child’s ability to participate in school, family and social activities.